[?] Subscribe to KHB

 Applying grout

-Now we learn how to grout.
-Using a grout float, collect a portion of grout and start spreading it over the tiles in a 'fan' action, making sure you fill the gaps using diagonal swipes.
-Float off as much excess as possible and move it to the next section. tile grout sealer Leave it for 20-30 minutes to go off then using a damp sponge, wipe all excess away being careful not to add water to the applied grout.
+Leave it for 10 minutes to go off then using a damp sponge, wipe all excess away being careful not to add water to the applied grout.
 Clean and squeeze off grout in the water bucket.
 When the water fills with grout use another bucket.
 Let it dry for 24 hours then clean off and polish the tiles with a clean rag.
+Allow the tile adhesive to set for at least 24 hours before walking on the new floor.

 Tile grout sealer